oi-analytics/oi-analytics.github.io/services.md

 ## Tools
 Our team of experts build powerful tools to provide valuable new information to support critical decision making for infrastructure systems.
-From spreadsheets to sophisticated geospatial platforms, we are happy to design, develop and deliver custom-made solutions.
+From spreadsheets to sophisticated geospatial platforms, we are happy to discuss, design, develop and deliver custom-made solutions.

 ## Insights
+Working in collaboration with stakeholders, we use our unique skills to deliver new insights for a variety of sectors.
+Grounded in a science-based approach, our team develop quantitative analytics and insightful visualisations to support more informed decisions that are underpinned by the best available data and tools.

 ## Education
+Driven by our academic roots and our pursuit of knowledge, we are committed to delivering high-quality education as a tool to empower.
+From universities to national governments, we have help shape the next generation of researchers, technical experts and high-level decision makers.